 Bring a Blanket for Outdoor Couple Poses

 Throw down a picnic blanket and get the couple to snuggle close on the ground.
 This is a simple solution when there isn’t any proper seating available outdoors.

 You can keep a neutral-colored blanket in the back of your car for use with any clients for engagement photos, but it’s even better to ask the couple to bring their own blanket.
 Their blanket from home holds its own memories for the pair – and they can color-coordinate it to their outfits!

 Face Away from the Camera

 One fun way to help a couple feel comfortable posing for a photographer is to ask the couple to face away from the camera.
 Let the couple imagine how they would pose if no photographer is pointing a camera at them.
-In some instances, an unscripted pose can create more natural-looking yet romantic photos.
+In some instances, an unscripted pose can create more natural-looking yet romantic engagement photos.

 Lazy Day Lounging

 We love our partners for all the things we have in common, from the activities that keep us busy to the ways we choose to spend our laziest days.
 Make sure you find out how your clients like to lounge and capture a few shots of the couple connecting in a quiet space.